harishjayakumar/Azure-DDC-CICD/README.md

 We are going to create an environment from which demos of the Docker CICD use case along with using DTR and UCP can be done.
 Jenkins will run as a container and handle the building of Docker images.
 ![Alt text](https://github.com/harishjayakumar/Azure-DDC-CICD/blob/master/CI-CD.png?raw=true "CI/CD Architecture")

+# Step 1: Set up a wildcard DNS entry for applications
+In order to deploy applications (including Jenkins) using the methods specified in the DDC reference architecture with Interlock, a wildcard DNS entry should be created to facilitate the easy of deploying applications.
+Typically this should be a subdomain like `*.demo.example.com` where the DNS entry is a CNAME to the `ucplb` that was configured by the ARM template.
+For example, `test.demo.example.com.
+3600    IN      CNAME   harish2ucplb.eastus.cloudapp.azure.com.`.
+Otherwise, individual DNS entries will need to be created for your application or your system's `hosts` file will need to be modified to fake DNS.

-# Step 1: Setting up Jenkins
+# Step 2: Setting up Jenkins
-SSH to one of the worker nodes in the cluster and deploy Jenkins as a container

-## SSH to worker node
-ssh ucpadmin@ <ip-workernode-lb> -p 2200
+Using a client bundle from UCP, run Jenkins as a container.

 ## Run Jenkins as a Container:
+Many of the parameters in the `docker run` command need to be updated for your specific environment.

+ * `interlock.hostname` - hostname Jenkins will be available at (e.g. - `jenkins`)
+ * `interlock.domain` - domain name Jenkins will be available at (e.g. - `demo.example.com`)
+ * `constraint:node` - UCP node name to run Jenkins on; must be a UCP controller (e.g. - `harish20-ucpctrl`); can be found in the UCP `Nodes` UI
+ * `DTR_URL` - FQDN to DTR (e.g. - harish2dtrlb.eastus.cloudapp.azure.com)
+ * `DEMO_MASTER` - private IP address of the UCP controller you're running Jenkins on; can be found in the UCP `Nodes` UI
+ * `DOMAIN_NAME` - domain name where a wildcard DNS entry has been added (e.g. - `demo.example.com`)
+ * `GITHUB_USERNAME` - GitHub username where `https://github.com/harishjayakumar/Week2-PythonComposeSwarm-project` has been forked (e.g. - `harishjayakumar`)

+Example:

 ```
 docker run -d --restart=always -p 8080 --name jenkins \
--l interlock.hostname=harish2ucplb \
+  -l interlock.hostname=jenkins \
--l interlock.domain=eastus.cloudapp.azure.com \
+  -l interlock.domain=demo.example.com \
   -e constraint:node==harish20-ucpctrl \
   -e DTR_URL=harish2dtrlb.eastus.cloudapp.azure.com \
   -e DEMO_MASTER=10.0.0.4 \
--e DOMAIN_NAME=harish2ucplb.eastus.cloudapp.azure.com \
+  -e DOMAIN_NAME=demo.example.com \
--e GITHUB_USERNAME=mbentley \
+  -e GITHUB_USERNAME=harishjayakumar \
   -v ucp-node-certs:/etc/docker:ro \
-dockersolutions/jenkins
+  -v jenkins-data:/var/lib/jenkins \
+  dockersolutions/jenkins:latest
 ```
-Launch your browser with the <ip-workernode-lb> :8080.
-You should see the Jenkins screen with a login and password page Use credentials (u) demo and (p) docker123 to login.
+Launch your browser with FQDN to Jenkins specified by `interlock.hostname` and `interlock.domain` (e.g. - http://jenkins.demo.example.com).
+You should see the Jenkins screen with a login and password page
+Use credentials (u) demo and (p) docker123 to login.